Jothishwar/TRINIT_Trojanhorse_DEV/README.md

 # TRINIT_Trojanhorse_DEV
-Made an extension to display the carban footprint emission
+Made an extension to display the carban footprint emission emitted when visiting the website.